Carian Trail: Carian Hinterland

 Carian Hinterland section is 174.2 km long and starts from Bozalan heading North and follows Fesleğen, Karacahisar, Milas (Mylasa), Kargıcak, Labraunda, Sarıkaya, Çomakdağ, Kayabükü, Sakarkaya and arrives at the shores of Lake Bafa.
 Heading up the Latmos (Menteşe mountains) the trail continues to the summit (1350 m), Bağarcık, Kullar, Yahşiler, Tekeler and finishes in Karpuzlu (Alinda) which is the official finish of the Carian Trail.

 Muğla Environs

 Muğla Environs section consists of 108.5 km of trail.
 Heading north to Akyaka, the section passes through Kuyucak, Karabağlar, Muğla, Değirmendere Kanyonu, Ekizce, Bayır, Belen Kahvesi and finishes in the ancient city of Stratonikeia.
 It is possible to bike most of this section.

 Dalyan

 Dalyan is the smallest section of the trail with only 11 km of length.
 The route starts from Dalyan and passes by Kaunos, a historically important sea port with a history that can be tracked back to the 10th century BC.
 Trail ends in Ekincik Bay.

 Ancient sites

-The route passes through many ancient cities like;
+The route passes through a number of ancient cities; These include: